hdkesting/RichTextCleaner/RichTextCleaner.README.md

 * change "font" elements into "span"s.
 * and change "b" elements into "strong" and "i" into "em".

-Optionally you can also remove the "strong" and "em" elements (=replace by "span").
+Optionally you can also remove the "strong", "em" and "u" elements.

-This also copies the cleaned text onto the clipboard, so you can use (Ctrl-)V in a rich-text editor to paste it.
+This also copies the cleaned text onto the clipboard, so you can use Ctrl-V in a rich-text editor to paste it.

 The "Get text only" button (hotkey: (Ctrl-)T) removes all HTML elements, leaving only the plain text (with some attempt at sane formatting).
 Here also this text is placed on the clipboard.